 Audio of the interview between John Krebs and Robyn Williams below:

 DesMogBlog UK reported how Matt Ridley became involved in the “dollars for denial scandal” where a Greenpeace investigation revealed a number of academics willing to accept payment for writing research for the fossil fuel industry.

 Ridley had written a number of articles in British and American publications, including a Wall Street Journal article titled “Your Complete Guide to the Climate Debate,” where he supported his arguments by referencing publications by the Global Warming Policy Foundation (GWPF).

-While Ridley claimed that the report had been “Thoroughly peer reviewed,” Times described the same report as “not peer reviewed,” (later issuing a correction that the report had not been published in a peer-reviewed journal).
+While Ridley claimed that the report had been “Thoroughly peer reviewed,” the Times described the same report as “not peer reviewed,” (later issuing a correction that the report had not been published in a peer-reviewed journal).